HyperLemons/simple-webui-colabs/README.md

 # Need to add:

-Ability to add hypernetworks and embeddings with web links (the same way you can add models and vae's)
+Comments for explaining how to add hypernetworks and embeddings with web links (the same way you can add models and vae's)